Kitware/VTK/Documentation/docs/user_guide/VTKFileFormats.md

 ### **Parallel File Formats.**
 The parallel file formats do not actually store any data in the file.
 Instead, the data are broken into pieces, each of which is stored in a serial file of the same dataset type.

-The _VTKFile_ element contains one element whose name corresponds to the type of dataset the file describes, but with a “P” prefix.
+The _VTKFile_ element contains one element whose name corresponds to the type of dataset the file describes, but with a "P" prefix.
 We refer to this as the parallel dataset element, which is one of _PImageData_, _PRectilinearGrid_, _PStructuredGrid_, _PPolyData_, or _PUnstructuredGrid_.

 The parallel dataset element and those nested inside specify the types of the data arrays used to store points, pointn data, and cell data (the type of arrays used to store cells is fixed by VTK).
 The element does not actually contain any data, but instead includes a list of _Piece_ elements that specify the source from which to read each piece.
 Individual pieces are stored in the corresponding serial file format.
 The parallel file needs to specify the type and structural information so that readers can update pipeline information without actually reading the pieces’ files.